moov-io/ach/README.md

 ```

 ## Example
-Let's start registering a couple of URL paths and handlers:
+Let's start parsing an ACH PPD file from the test data:

 ```go
 package main